Melbourne Garage Doors

 This type of motorization, which is installed on the ceiling, is particularly suitable for tilting or sectional garage doors positioned below the ceiling.
-The remote motorization acts like a rack which moves on the rail, but can also be fixed, the movement being effected by driving a cable.
+The remote motorization acts like a rack that moves on the rail, but can also be fixed, the movement being affected by driving a cable.

 As with automated gates, the articulated arm motorization is installed outside the garage and is therefore suitable for swing garage doors.

 Regardless of the type of motorization selected, you must not neglect to anticipate power outage situations and therefore set up an unlocking system in order to be able to operate the door manually.